chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 }
 ```

-The final block puts all this information together to create the rolebindings for each member of the team.
+The final block puts all this information together to create the role-bindings for each member of the team.

 ```
 resource "chainguard_rolebinding" "cg-binding" {